yvonnw/nodeproject/webServer/readMe.txt

 [Feature list - caddon branch]:

+[2017_12_19]
+cpp (nodeproject/webServer/src/push) is create to query db, but only 1st record is shown, needing to figure it out.

+The 1st line in makefile is must, or error message 'Makefile:2: *** recipe commences before first target.
+Stop.
+' is shown, have no idea about why :{

 [2017_12_18]
 New project lives on new brach caddon that is branched out from master branch. new features will be developed with c/c++ to strengthen nodeproject on branch master.